Joachim-Otahal/NTFS-Compression/README.md

 # NTFS-Compression
-Use NTFS-Compression in powershell WITHOUT calling conpact.exe, a "pure powershell" method.
+Use NTFS-Compression in powershell WITHOUT calling compact.exe, a "pure powershell" method.
 Solves following issues:
  - Can handle filenames with spaces
  - Can handle filenames with "&" character
  - Can handle unicode filenamed from, for example, Japan.